profandyfield/discovr-web/content/solutions/code/code_07.markdown

 ## exam_grade |    anxiety | -0.51 | [-0.68, -0.27] | -4.14 | 50 | < .001 | Pearson |    52
 ```

-The correlation between exam grade and anxiety for males:
+The correlation between exam grade and anxiety for self-identifying females:

 ```r